 - Administrative Fund Levies: These are expenses incurred each year, such as cleaning, electricity, plumbing, gardening, insurance, etc.

 - Sinking Fund Levies: These are expenses made for long-term upkeep and maintenance work, not occurring every year.

 - Special Levies: these are generally one-off levies called for a specific purpose such as unknown maintenance, emergency works and shortage of funds

 How is the Strata Fees Calculated?

 The strata fee that you need to contribute is decided by the body corporate at the AGM.
-The Members determine the amount that needs to be paid by owners, but after reviewing and considering a budget put together by your groups Manager or the Committee.
+The Members determine the amount that owners need to pay, but after reviewing and considering a budget put together by your group’s Manager or the Committee.

 Members can accept the budget or vote to amend it.
-However, this budget needs to take into consideration all the groups ongoing regular expenses and any unexpected expenses that may come.
+However, this budget needs to consider all the group’s ongoing regular expenses and any unexpected expenses that may come.

 The strata fees will be different for every Strata unit complex, depending on the recurrent expenses that are required and/or agreed to by the Members.
 Some groups, for example, may have common lighting as a recurrent expense and others may not.
 Factors which go into determining these fees include:

 the age, location, and type of property, insurance costs, operational costs, amenities and more.

 In some Strata Corporations, there may be other premium amenities that can also add to the costs of the group, such as: